andrew-bortvin/SAG_16S_git/README.md

 * `prepare_data.sh` - downloads the BLAST, SILVA, and CyanoSeq databases and manipulates them as necessary for analysis.
 Also creates directory structure necessary for intermediate files.
 * `runBlastAnalyis.sh` - all code necessary to extract 16S reads using `blastn` and the BLAST 16S database, and subsequently to construct the phylogeny.
+* `runSilvaAnalyis.sh` - all code necessary to extract 16S reads using `vsearch` and the Silva 16S database, and subsequently to construct the phylogeny.

-`BLAST_analysis` directory contains all scripts used by `runBlastAnalyis.sh`.
+`BLAST_analysis` directory contains all scripts used by `runBlastAnalyis.sh` and all directories made by `runBlastAnalyis.sh`.
 Contains output trees, with all branches <95 bootstrap deleted, as svg image and Newick format.

+`SILVA_analysis` directory contains all scripts used by `runSilvaAnalyis.sh` and all directories made by `runSilvaAnalyis.sh.` Contains output trees, with all branches <95 bootstrap deleted, as svg image and Newick format.